She was returned to turmoil.

 Though aware it badly needed weeding, Nora had not touched his garden.

-As she stood in it, she was back in the time she had pulled something up.
-She was seven and supposed to be helping.
+As she stood in it, she was back in the time she was seven and supposed to be helping.
 They all had tasks in the large garden.

 The father shook and shook her.
 She became dizzy yet he was still shouting in anger that he might eventually shake a bit of sense into that thick head of hers.